thomasmeadows/envalid/README.md

 # Envalid

+THIS IS A FORK OF ENVALID FOR OLDER VERSIONS OF NODE.
+SEE https://www.npmjs.com/package/envalid FOR OFFICIAL CURRENT VERSION

 Envalid is a small library for validating and accessing environment variables in Node.js (v6.0 or later) programs, aiming to: